Baldwin I (bishop)

-Baldwin or Boudewijn I van Utrecht (died 10 May 995) was bishop of Utrecht from 990 to 995.
+Baldwin or Boudewijn I van Utrecht (died 10 May 994/5) was bishop of Utrecht from 990 or 991 until his death in 994 or 995.
+Based on the primary sources, there is no certainty regarding his year of election to bishop, or his year of death.

 Baldwin came from the area around Bamberg.
-Nothing is known of his rule as bishop.
+Little is known of his rule as bishop, beyond that he was well regarded.
 He was buried in the Dom Church.